techhat/core/doc/deployment-guide/Install-CentOS-RHEL-6.5-AdminNode.md

   1. Revert your VM to the last Snapshot taken,  (You did follow the advice above to make a SnapShot, correct?)
   1. yum clean all; yum makecache
-  1. yum remove opencrowbar-hardware # If it was installed
+  1. yum erase opencrowbar-hardware # If it was installed
-  1. yum remove opencrowbar-core
+  1. yum erase opencrowbar-core
   1. yum install -y opencrowbar-core
   1. yum install -y opencrowbar-hardware # If you want hardware support
   1. cd /opt/opencrowbar/core